Hansard Global

-Hansard Global plc is a financial services business operating out of the Isle of Man.
+Hansard Global plc is a British financial services business headquartered in Douglas, Isle of Man.
 It is listed on the London Stock Exchange.
+The Group is involved in the provision of life assurance services primarily in the Far East, Latin America and Middle East as well as investment management services.

 History

-The Company was formed by Dr Leonard Polonsky, an American, as the Liberty Life Assurance Company, in 1970.
+The company was formed by Dr Leonard Polonsky, an American, as the Liberty Life Assurance Company, in 1970.
 It was first listed on the London Stock Exchange in 2006 in a £357 million flotation which generated £99 million for its founder.
 Its fund range includes portfolios from Fidelity International and Alquity.

 On 12 March 2021 the company announced that after 8 years as CEO and 30 years with the company, Gordon Marr would be retiring by the end of 2021.

-Operations

-The Group is involved in the provision of life assurance services primarily in the Far East, Latin America and Middle East.